30th November 2021

 Keep an eye on the take a minute section of our website for tips and resources.

-Join our community, enquire about a workplace programme or share our message with more people to continue supporting us in our mission.
-We've also got some cool merchandise to help spread the message further.
+Join our community, encourage your workplace to take on the techtimeout10 challenge or simply share our message with more people to continue supporting us in our mission.
+We're enabling people all over the world to have healthy relationships with their screens.

 who are techtimeout?